Planning your Scan Engine Deployment

 Pooling provides two main benefits:

 • Scan load balancing prevents overloading of individual Scan Engines.
 When a pool is assigned to a scan configuration of a site, scan jobs are distributed throughout the pool, reducing the load on any single Scan Engine.
 This approach can improve overall scan speeds.
+It is a requirement that the Scan Engines in the pool can communicate with all assets in the scan scope.

 The algorithm for how much memory a job takes is based on the configuration options specified in the scan template.